 In season 1 Kevin Harrington, Daymond John, Kevin O’Leary, Barbara Corcoran, and Robert Herjavec appear as the sharks in every episode.

 In this season 1 episode 3, there is no guest judge.

 It doesn’t matter how many times you fail.
 All it takes is one and everybody can call you an overnight success, so don’t quit because we’ve all been laughed at.
 I know I’ve been laughed at, and my biggest hits have been the ones people thought were most likely to fail.Mark Cuban

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 1 Episode 3.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they haven’t been actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.